Spade money

 Under the Xin dynasty created by Wang Mang spade money was reintroduced; there were 12 different types of spade money in the Xin dynasty, ranging in values from 100 to 1000 qián.

-In 2021 a paper was published about an old mint that was discovered at an archeological site in Henan Province, through radiocarbon-dating the spade money found there was attributed to have been created between 640 BCE and no later than 550 BCE making it possibly the world's oldest known mint.
-Meaning that it is possible that the earliest known coinage was invented by the Chinese and not the Lydians as is commonly believed.
+In 2021 a paper was published about an old mint that was discovered at an archeological site in Henan Province; through radiocarbon-dating the spade money found there was estimated to have been created between 640 BC and no later than 550 BC, making it possibly the world's oldest known mint. meaning that it is possible that the earliest known coinage was invented by the Chinese and not the Lydians as is commonly believed.
 Though the spade coins that were found at the Guanzhuang site are not as old as the metal coins that were discovered in the ancient city of Ephesus.

 Hollow-handled spade money

 Hollow-handled spades (布幣 (bùbì)) are a link between weeding tools used for barter and stylised objects used as money.
 Although flimsy, they retain the hollow socket where a handle would be attached for use as a genuine tool.
 This socket is rectangular in its cross-section and still retains the clay from the casting process.
 In the socket, the hole that fixes the tool to its handle is also reproduced.